Michael2-3B/Isometric-Minecraft-CE/README.md

 Rendering beautiful isometric terrain, using sprites, in C on the TI-84+ CE.

-Player positioning is a bit borked right now
+Player positioning is a bit borked right now.

 However you can still move using the numpad buttons 1, 7, 9, and 3 in order to go in those directions on the map

 This program is currently in progress, its mostly an experiment, but might be a game soon.